hbenali/exoplatform.github.io/docs/guide/developer-guide/getting-started.md

 # Getting started

-## Customization Capabilities with eXo Platform
-> **Warning**
-> 🛑 To rework

-eXo Platform can be easily customized and extended by:

-- Creating extensions that allows you to customize all resources of eXo Platform, including templates, skin, default configuration, and more.
-- Creating new applications (portlets or gadgets) that you can add to your portal's pages.

-### Extensions

-Almost everything in eXo Platform can be customized through extensions.
-The main concept behind extensions is that resources of your extensions will override resources of eXo Platform.
-See `eXo Platform Extensions
-<PLFDevGuide.eXoAdd-ons.PortalExtension>` for more details.

-Here are some examples of what can be done with extensions:

-- Creating a site with some pages and navigations.
-- Customizing internationalized labels.
-- Changing the default connector for users/groups/roles.
-- Creating and customizing a new site.
-See `Creating a new site
-  <#PLFDevGuide.Site.CreateNew>` for details.
-- Adding or removing languages.
-See `Adding/Removing a language
-  <#PLFDevGuide.Site.Features.Languages>` for details.
-- Creating a new skin for `your site
-  <#PLFDevGuide.Site.LookAndFeel.CreatingNewSiteSkin>` and `portlet
-  <#PLFDevGuide.Site.LookAndFeel.CreatingNewPortletSkin>`.
-- Creating and customizing templates for content.
-See `Developing Content <#PLFDevGuide.DevelopingContent>` for more details.
-- Creating a Groovy REST script in your extension that will be loaded at startup by the REST engine.
-See `Using Groovy REST service
-  <#PLFDevGuide.DevelopingRESTServices.UsingGroovyRESTService>` for
-  more details.

-### Applications

-Applications are blocks that compose a portal page. eXo Platform comes with a lot of out-of-the-box applications which allow you to display a navigation menu, display a content or a list of content, manage bookmarks, display your next calendar events, and more.
-Also, you can create your own applications.

-From a technical point of view, an application can be either a portlet or a gadget.
-Therefore, it is important to understand distinctions between gadgets and portlets.
-While portlets are user interface components that provide fragments of markup code from the server side, gadgets generate dynamic web content on the client side.
-With gadgets, small applications can be built quickly, and mashed up on the client side using lightweight Web-Oriented Architecture (WOA) technologies, like REST or RSS.

 ## Setting up development environment

 This guideline helps developers to set up their development environment (SCM, IDE and building tools).